mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

    What is really important to me, it can also **create a gif** for you, besides mp4 format.
    You can set the quality of videos and gifs and adapt **Status Bar** to the needs of the video or screenshot.

-   The only disadvantage is that the **Android tool is available only for OSX / MacOS**.
+   One of disadvantages is that the **Android tool is available only for OSX / MacOS.**

+Also, taking bug reports is quite limited.
+If you want to improve an experience of this action, especially for your users and product teams, you should consider some different tool.
+One of the best is [Instabug](https://instabug.com/) which offers lots of great tools, like e.g.
+  * In-App Feedback
+  * Screenshot Attachment
+  * Environment Snapshot
+  * In-App Surveys
+  * Feature Request

+I think, it is really worthy to try it and pay small subscription price.
+Companies like SoundCloud, Samsung, PayPal, Lyft and Yahoo! can not be wrong.
+What is also important, you have an access to the crash reporting console which can be easily a replacement to well-known [Crashlytics](https://fabric.io/kits/android/crashlytics) and this is a reason, why I recommend it.

 2. [Vysor](https://www.vysor.io/) **[FREE/PAID]** -- this is a Chrome app[^1], compatible with all operating systems.
 It gives